RupertAvery/DiffusionToolkit/Diffusion.Toolkit/Release Notes/What's New v1.8.1.md

 # What's New in v1.9.0

 There have been a lot of improvements in speeding up the application.
 Thumbnails in particular will load much faster, as they are now cached to disk (see [Persistent thumbnail caching](#persistent-thumbnail-caching)).
+Thumbnail loading, changing pages is now so quick, it's starting to actually feel like a real application and not something I work on when I'm supposed to be working on actual work.

 There have been subtle **improvements to scanning images** (aside from the ability to Archive folders to skip them entirely).
-A lot of work has been done to make scanning asynchronous.
+A lot of work has been done to make scanning asynchronous and pipelined.

 Images dropped into any watched folders will now be scanned immediately instead of when the copying completes.
 You can also now drop files into watched folders while rescan is ongoing.

-Scans may also complete a bit faster, as now the process is pipelined into reading the metadata in multiple threads while writing to the database in a separate thread.
+Scans may also complete a bit faster, as now the process is pipelined using Channels, reading the metadata in multiple threads while writing to the database in a separate thread.

 While this has been tested through daily use, please let me know if you experience any issues with scanning.